naman/wikiQA/README.md

 # Go: Search Engine
-A basic search engine using tf-idf score.
-The code and a more readable README can be found on https://github.com/naman/go-search-engine.
+A basic search engine using jacard/cosine similarity and tf-idf score for Wikipedia Q/A.
 [Naman Gupta, 2013064]

 # Screenshots